IT4306 · IT Project Management · Level II Sem 4

 0 / 10 revealed

-How to use: Click each question card to reveal the answer.
-Diagrams are included where they help visualise key concepts.
-Based on UCSC BIT lecture slides and the Schwalbe textbook.
+How to use: Click a card to reveal its summarised answer.
+Diagrams are included to help visualise key concepts.

 01